Work with Me

 First time going to therapy?

-As an avid knitter and a huge fan of therapeutic metaphors, this is the best way for me to describe what going to therapy is like…
+As an avid knitter and a huge fan of therapeutic metaphors, this is the best way for me to describe what therapy is like:

 Imagine your worries as a tangled clump of yarn in your head.
-Over time, more yarn accumulates, and the strands become more intertwined.
-Eventually you find yourself trapped by this mass of worry, indecision, and fear.
-Untangling it seems impossible because it has taken over your life, and you don’t even know where to begin.
+Over time, more yarn accumulates, and you eventually find yourself trapped by a mass of worry, indecision, and fear.
+Untangling it seems impossible because you don’t even know where to begin.

 Your Initial Session

-We will have ongoing, weekly appointments where you can bring in whatever is present for you, and work towards creating the most fulfilling life possible.
+Each week, you can bring in whatever is present for you, and work towards creating the life you want.

 - What are my out-of-network benefits for outpatient mental health treatment?